 Minimizing Waste

 The traditional techniques of heritage shoemaking inherently minimize waste through precision and careful resource management.
-Artisans cut leather and other materials meticulously, ensuring that every piece is utilized efficiently, and often repurpose smaller scraps into smaller parts of the shoe, such as straps or insoles.
-Manual methods allow for adjustments and optimizations in real-time, which is less feasible in mass production settings.
+Artisans meticulously cut leather and other materials, ensuring every piece is used efficiently, and often repurpose smaller scraps into components of the shoe, such as straps or insoles.
+Manual methods enable real-time adjustments and optimizations, which are less feasible in mass-production settings.

 Supporting Local Economies